Quest For Gold Program

 This funding stream provides money for enhanced training, services and competitive opportunities for junior age athletes.
 Funding is also used to enhance the Ontario Games Program and strengthen Team Ontario’s performance at the Canada Games by providing additional training opportunities and enhanced sport science services for athletes competing on provincial teams.

-Please see here for the 2011-2012 Quest for Gold Draft List of Ontario Nominations.
+Please stay tuned for Quest for Gold Draft List of Ontario Nominations.